 This article offers tips that can help you and your family decide whether or not you are ready to open your home and your heart to another wet-nosed, furry pet friend.

-When Is the Right Time to Adopt Another Pet After Your Favorite Furry Pal Dies?
+When Is It Time to Adopt a New Pet After an Old Pet Dies?